MehrabNF/Modalyzer/README.md

 ## Citing

-If this library helps your research, please cite the Modalyzer paper (details will be added once it is published).
-You can also star the repository to support the project.

-A `CITATION.cff` will be added after publication.
+If you use Modalyzer in academic work, citation is appreciated.

+Shamsaddinlou, A., Nikoofaraz, M., De Domenico, D., & Longo, M.
+Computationally Efficient Python-based Operational Modal Analysis of Structures: Modalyzer.
+Journal of Vibration and Control. https://doi.org/10.1177/10775463251410790

 ---

 ## License

-This project is licensed under the terms in `LICENSE` (e.g., BSD‑3‑Clause or MIT depending on your choice).
+This project is released under the MIT License.
+See the LICENSE file for details.

 ---